JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Layout/Stack/readme.md

   - body
   - button

 Rather than placing margins on headings or buttons directly, we can wrap this collection of elements in a "Stack" to add spacing to the **body** in relation to the **heading** and the **button** in relation to the **body**, with appropriate spacing for this context.

 <details>
   <summary>Inherited CSS Variables:</summary>
-  - `--space`: The space between elements.
+  - `--gap`: The space between elements.
 </details>